rust-lang/rfcs/text/3698-declarative-derive-macros.md

 collisions between them.
 This would apply to both proc macros and `macro_rules!` macros.

-We could provide a maco matcher to match an entire struct field, along with syntax (based on macro metavariable expressions) to extract the field name or type (e.g. `${f.name}`).
+We could provide a macro matcher to match an entire struct field, along with syntax (based on macro metavariable expressions) to extract the field name or type (e.g. `${f.name}`).
 This would simplify many common cases by leveraging the compiler's own parser.